-(d) Financial instruments (continued):

-(iii) Impairment (continued):
+- (d) Financial instruments (continued): - (iii) Impairment (continued):

 If the terms of a financial asset are renegotiated or modified, or a financial asset is replaced with a new one due to financial difficulties of the borrower, then an assessment is made of whether the financial asset should be derecognized and how ECL is measured.
 If the expected restructuring will not result in derecognition of the existing asset, then the expected cash flows arising from the modified financial asset are included in calculating the cash shortfalls from the existing asset.
-If the expected restructuring will result in derecognition of the existing asset, then the expected fair value of the new asset is treated as the final cash flow of the existing asset at the time of its derecognition.
+If the expected restructuring will result in derecognition of the new asset is treated as the final cash flow of the existing asset at the time of its derecognition.